ntreimer/jquery-salary-calculator/README.md

 [ ] Append the calculated cost to DOM

-[ ] Add red background color to row if monthly cost exceeds $20,000
+[ ] Add red background color to monthly cost if monthly cost exceeds $20,000

 [ ] Create a delete button that removes row from DOM